tobi97h/CsgoAntiRecoil/README.md

 * Ability to record recoil vectors

 * Ability to emulate mouse movements, nullifying the recoil vectors - without hooking in the game

+# Important!

+* recordings need to have the same name like screenshots of the weapons for matching (without the .PNG file ending)